Best Honey for Coffee

 Orange Blossom Honey

 Its citrus fragrance creates an interesting flavor dimension in medium roast coffee, similar to the natural citrus notes found in Ethiopian and Kenyan coffees.
 Adds brightness that sugar cannot replicate.
+The floral note is subtle enough not to clash with most roasts, but distinct enough to notice.

 Try orange blossom honey in pour-over or French press coffee where you can appreciate its aromatic contribution.